-Isolated protein, especially soy protein powder, is popularly blended into shakes and smoothies, but is this a healthful way to build muscle?
+Isolated protein, especially whey or soy protein powder, is popularly blended into shakes and smoothies, but is this a healthful way to build muscle?

 Protein intake, especially animal protein, is known to be the major dietary determinant of circulating IGF-1 levels.
 When we consume animal protein, the body increases its production of a hormone called IGF-1 (insulin-like growth factor 1).
 IGF-1 is one of the body’s important growth promoters during childhood, but later in life IGF-1 promotes the aging process.